Barbed fittings vs push-to-connect fittings

 However, if the fitting is on the pressure side of the pump, the tube will be pushed against the o'ring and sealing will be improved:

-If anyway you are willing to go for push-to-connect fittings, please consider the following:
+If you are willing to go for push-to-connect fittings, please consider the following:

-1. Use our Legris fittings which are made of fiber reinforced nylon ( very strong resistance to fuel ) and use NBR seals ( very good resistance to fuel ).
+1. Use our Pisco fittings which are made of fiber reinforced nylon ( very strong resistance to fuel ) and use NBR seals ( very good resistance to fuel ).

 2. Inspect the fitting/ tube on the pressure side of the pump for wet areas.
 Change the fitting when the tube interface becomes wet ( fuel leak )

-3. Change the fitting on the suction side of the pump every two years ( unless using Legris fittings ).
-Leaks cannot be detected other than appearing small bubbles/ unexplained flameouts!
+3. Change the fitting on the suction side of the pump every two years ( unless using Pisco fittings ).
+Leaks cannot be detected other than by observing small bubbles/ unexplained flameouts!